rimas-kudelis/wp-simple-discography/readme.txt

     * cover_width : default : 150 value : 1, 2, 3, 4,...
     * cover_height : default : 150 value : 1, 2, 3, 4,...
     * id : default : "" value : string : if you use more than one sidi-discography on a page
+    * filter : default : "" value : "2" ou "3,6" : Displays only the albums that are in the mentioned categories
+    * show_all : default : 0 value : 0, 1 : Displays a link to the discography page if all the albums of the selection are not displayed

 = Main Features =